 There are three sections of the ear: the outer ear, middle ear and inner ear.
 Each section helps move sound through the process of hearing.
 When a sound occurs, the outer ear feeds it through the ear canal to the eardrum.
 The noise causes the eardrum to vibrate.
 This, in turn, causes three little bones inside the middle ear (malleus, incus, stapes) to move.
 That movement travels into the inner ear (cochlea), where it makes tiny little hairs move in a fluid.
 These hairs convert the movement to auditory signals, which are then transmitted to the brain to register the sound.

 Hearing loss occurs when sound is blocked in any of the three areas of the ear.
-The most common cause of hearing loss, and one of the most preventable, is exposure to loud noises.
+One common cause of hearing loss, and one of the most preventable, is exposure to loud noises.
 Infections, both of the ear or elsewhere in the body, are also a major contributor to hearing loss.

 Most causes of outer ear hearing loss can be remedied.
 But problems of the middle and inner ear can lead to permanent hearing loss, which is why it is important to seek medical attention quickly if you are experiencing a problem hearing.

-There are four types of hearing loss:
+There are three types of hearing loss:

 Hearing loss is measured in four degrees: mild, moderate, severe or profound.
 The degree of hearing loss drives the selection of the best form of treatment on a case-by-case basis.